9 Best Climbing Harnesses of 2025

 Rating: 5 out of 5.

-Surprise, it’s the Momentum again.
-Turns out being the best all-arounder also means it has to fit lots of different people.
+Surprise, it is the Momentum again.
+Turns out being the best all arounder also means it has to fit lots of different people.

 Best for Projecting